 Different types of private networks are distinguished based on their sizes (in terms of the number of machines), their data transfer speeds, and their reach.
 Private networks are networks that belong to a single organization.
 There are usually said to be three categories of such networks: LAN, or local area network; MAN, or metropolitan area network; and WAN, or wide area network.
 There are also two other types of networks: TANs and CANs.

-It's a group of computers which all belong to the same organization, and which are linked within a small geographic area using a network, and often the same technology (the most widespread being Ethernet).
+LAN refers to a group of computers that all belong to the same organization.
+They are linked within a small geographic area using a network and often the same technology (the most widespread being Ethernet).

 By expanding the definition of a LAN to the services that it provides, two different operating modes can be defined:

 What is “MAN network”?
 MANs connect multiple geographically close LANs (over an area of up to several dozen miles) to one another at high speeds.
 Thus, a MAN lets two remote nodes communicate as if they were part of the same local area network.

 A MAN is made from switches or routers connected to one another with high-speed links (usually fibre optic cables).